About commercial filming

 Ranger Fee (an invoice will be issued for ranger services post production)

-- Weekdays - $75 per person per hour
+- Weekday fee is $75 per person per hour

-- Weekend/Public Holidays - $90 per person per hour
+- Weekend/Public Holiday fee is $90 per person per hour

-- Actors Equity charges will apply for PWS staff used on camera in fee paying productions
+- Actors Equity charges will apply for the PWS staff used on camera in fee paying productions

 No charge productions